 Where Will Our Children Live When They Grow Up?

-Many parents of adolescents look forward to when their sons or daughters move out of the family home and into places of their own.
-This housing guide is written to assist families so they can provide a leading role in beginning to think about housing options for their child with a disability.
-Many housing options and supports for home living involve meeting eligibility criteria, timelines, waiting lists, and limited availability to obtain waivered services.
+Many parents of adolescents look forward to the time when their sons or daughters move out of the family home and into homes of their own.
+This housing guide is written to assist families so they can provide a leading role in planning for housing options for their child with a disability.
+Many housing options and supports for home living involve meeting eligibility criteria, timelines, waiting lists, and limited availability to obtain financial assistance.
 One way to help your son or daughter is to begin planning early.

-The first step in the journey is for you and your child to talk about visions for the future from both of your viewpoints.
-Starting this process at age 14 may seem premature to some families because most young people, at this point in their lives, have little or no idea of what they want to do as adults.
-It is important to begin this process, however, so your child’s future is centered on what is best suited for him or her.
-This type of planning for people with disabilities is called “Person-Centered Planning.”
-It is a way of thinking that focuses on the outcomes, dreams, and visions of the individual.
-It is a process driven by an individual’s and family’s unique vision, likes, and dislikes.
-Person-Centered Planning uses a set of tools to focus on the people and families rather than programs, and is a way to bring together everyone important to the person: family, friends, neighbors, support workers, and other professionals.
+The first step in the journey is for you and your daughter or son to discuss the future from each of your perspectives.
+Be clear with your son or daughter that you are talking about sometime in the future, after they finish school.
+Starting this process at age 14 may seem premature to some families because at this age, most young people have little or no idea about what they want to do as adults.
+It’s important to shift your thinking and put your son or daughter in the driver’s sea” so that they are at the center of the planning process.
+This type of thinking and planning for people with disabilities is called “Person-Centered Planning.”
+It focuses on the outcomes, dreams, and visions of the individual.
+This process is driven by an individual’s and family’s unique vision, likes, and dislikes.
+Person-centered planning uses a set of tools to focus on the people and families rather than programs.
+It brings together everyone important to the person: family, friends, neighbors, support workers, and other professionals.

-After gathering this information, the results will need to be discussed and a plan developed before thinking about how housing might fit into the picture.
-As you think about a vision for the future, you and your child can begin to identify the main considerations for achieving a desirable lifestyle.
-What are your son’s or daughter’s hopes and dreams?
-What level of independence does he or she desire and what supports will she or he need to achieve these goals?
-Education, individualized training, successful employment, and an integrated life in the community are but some of the essential factors you might want to consider.
-If your son or daughter is unable to express opinions, you, and others who know your child well, will have to consider strengths and interests and make decisions for her or him.
+After gathering this information, discuss it and develop a plan before thinking about how housing might fit into the picture.
+As you think about a vision for the future, you and your daughter or son can identify the main considerations for achieving a desirable lifestyle.
+What are your son or daughter’s hopes and dreams?
+What level of independence does he or she desire, and what supports will she or he need to achieve these goals?
+Education, individualized training, successful employment, and an integrated life in the community are some of the essential factors for a young adult to consider.
+If your daughter or son is unable to express opinions, you and others who know them well can consider strengths and interests and make decisions for her or him.

 Information on Person-Centered Thinking and Planning: